-Whole Health Action Management (WHAM) is a peer-led intervention program that helps individuals living with chronic health conditions to create sustainable new health behaviors.
-WHAM combats the high incidence of co-occurring physical and mental health conditions through effective self-management techniques and dynamic community groups that provide peer support for all levels of health: physical, mental, and spiritual.
+Whole Health Action Management (WHAM) is a peer-led intervention program that helps individuals living with chronic health conditions to create sustainable new whole health behaviors, including physical, mental, and spiritual.
+WHAM empowers individuals to take charge of their health and wellbeing through effective self-management techniques and small, dynamic groups where each person provides support for one another in achieving their goals.
 Preliminary research shows that nearly 85% of WHAM participants have reached their whole health goals.
 Two key elements lead to success in WHAM: a proven process for learning how to activate and sustain new healthy habits and a group of supportive peers who are invested in each other’s success while working on their own health goals.

 Delivered by the National Council for Behavioral Health, WHAM is supported by both the Substance Abuse and Mental Health Services Administration (SAMHSA) and the Health Resources and Services Administration (HRSA) and is founded on researched chronic disease self-management programs such as HARP (Health and Recovery Peer Program) and science-based health and resiliency factors like the Relaxation Response, developed by the Benson-Henry Institute for Mind Body Medicine at Massachusetts General Hospital.
 This partnership and science-based approach speaks to the future of integrated health.